-A technician can start setting up the SparqLinq gateway for the site at any time but Q1200 inverters can only be scanned for when DC power (from PV module) is available.
+A technician can start setting up the SparqLinq gateway for the site at any time but Q3-2000 microinverters can only be scanned once the Q3-2000 is connected to a PV Panel and in the daytime when there is enough sun to power the Q3-2000.

-NOTE: DHCP IS REQUIRED on the cable modem/DSL router/Fiber connect Internet access device and it is required to connect the SparqLinq to the internet at least once before or after installation so it can set the internal clock and perform any software updates before completing the installation.
+NOTE: DHCP IS REQUIRED on the cable modem/DSL router/Fiber connect Internet access device and it is required to connect the SparqLinq to the internet before or after installation so it can set the internal clock and perform any software updates before completing the installation.